Updated 26 July 2017

 DUO FOR VIOLIN AND COMPUTER

-Shifting/Drifting, a new collaborative duo for violin and computer, received its premiere performances, at UC San Diego's Conrad Prebys Experimental Theater (the season opening ArtPower event) on 25 September 2015; then also at REDCAT CalArts Downtown (an Arditti recital featuring its source solos: imagE/violin & imAge/violin), Los Angeles, 29 September); the new collaboration at Cal Arts' The Beast on 1 October, and at Stanford University's CCRMA on 4 October, and at Darmstadt's 70th Anniversary Festival, 4 August 2016.
+Shifting/Drifting, a new collaborative duo for violin and real-time algorithmic transformation, received its premiere performances, at UC San Diego's Conrad Prebys Experimental Theater (the season opening ArtPower event) on 25 September 2015; then also at REDCAT CalArts Downtown (an Arditti recital featuring its source solos: imagE/violin & imAge/violin), Los Angeles, 29 September); the new collaboration at Cal Arts' The Beast on 1 October, and at Stanford University's CCRMA on 4 October, and at Darmstadt's 70th Anniversary Festival, 4 August 2016.

 Working at the invitation of the Sacher Foundation in Basel, Reynolds examined the thinking of Edgard Varèse on the subject of musical space (actual and metaphoric).
 Two extended papers have resulted.
 Part I was published in Perspectives of New Music (Volume 51, Number 1, Winter 2013): “The Last Word Is Imagination: A Study of the Spatial Aspects of Varèse’s Work”.
 Part II will be published in Leonardo (the expanded text with all illustrations is now online from MIT Press).